Logo

 In 2019, Philippe Starck created the Lily of the Valley Hotel on the French Riviera and in 2020, opened La Reserve Eden au Lac Zurich.

-Philippe Starck has designed several restaurants, including in the early years, the Cafe Costes in Paris, Manin in Tokyo, Theatron in Mexico City, Teatriz in Madrid or more recently several restaurants with the Alajmo brothers in Paris, Venice and Milan: Caffe Stern, Amo, Gran Caffe Quadri and Amor, La Reserve a la Plage in Saint Tropez with Michel Reybier Hospitality, The Avenue at Saks in New York in 2019.
+Philippe Starck has designed several restaurants, including in the early years, the Cafe Costes in Paris, Manin in Tokyo, Theatron in Mexico City, Teatriz in Madrid, and, more recently, several restaurants with the Alajmo brothers in Paris, Venice and Milan: Caffe Stern, Amo, Gran Caffe Quadri and Amor, La Reserve a la Plage in Saint Tropez, with Michel Reybier Hospitality, and The Avenue at Saks in New York in 2019.

 The Alhondiga, a 43,000 square-meter culture and leisure venue in Bilbao designed by Philippe Starck, opened in 2010.

-Philippe Starck was commissioned by the Hilton Worldwide to create entirely a new hotel in Metz, France.
+Philippe Starck was commissioned by the Hilton Worldwide to create an entirely new hotel in Metz, France.

-In 2004, commissioned by Russian Oligarch Andrey Melnichenko, Philippe Starck designed the Motor Yacht A and then in 2012 the A, one of the world's largest sailing yachts.
+In 2004, commissioned by Russian Oligarch Andrey Melnichenko, Philippe Starck designed the Motor Yacht A and then, in 2012, A, one of the world's largest sailing yachts.

-Philippe Starck designed the infrastructure for the Port Adriano harbour on the south-west bay of Palma de Mallorca, Mallorca and was artistic director for the interior.
+Philippe Starck designed the luxury marina renovation in the Port Adriano harbor, on the south-west bay of Palma de Mallorca It opened in April 2012.

-In 2012, Philippe Starck released Broom for Emeco, an anti-waste chair made of materials collected in lumber and plastic plants factories.
+In 2012, Philippe Starck released Broom for Emeco, an anti-waste chair made of materials collected in lumber and plastic plants.

 Philippe Starck released Cassina Croque la pomme in 2019, a furniture collection for Cassina, entirely made from a vegan fabric, with apple leather.